How To Transition From Working For A Living To Retirement

 Eventually you awaken and suddenly begin to feel older.
 You’re forced to reflect on the decade you currently live in, while you’re still living it.

-You react more than you think.
-Middle age forces you to bring your life into perspective.
 You hit your stride when in your 40’s, which is a busy time that can be difficult to assess.

-This for many is a period of transition, a time where spunk graduates into older age.
-This is when others begin to call you sir or madam, all without a sarcastic grin, they mean it with respect.
+This is when others begin to call you sir or madam, without a sarcastic grin, as they truly mean it with respect.

 The conventional wisdom being that in human terms, the 40’s are still relatively young.